jakemcc/jakemccrary.com/source/_posts/2017-04-17-climbing-in-el-chorro-spain.markdown

 El Chorro is a small village found in the mountains of southern Spain.
 The area is gorgeous, with a river cutting through the city and cliffs everywhere you look.

 While in El Chorro, we stayed at the [Olive Branch](http://www.olivebranchelchorro.co.uk/home.html).
-The Olive Branch provides a couple different accommodations, ranging from private en suite rooms to space to pitch your tent.
-In our time there, we both stayed in an en suite room and camped.
+The Olive Branch provides a few different accommodations, ranging from private en suite rooms to space to pitch your tent.
+In our time there, we stayed in both a private room and camped.

 The climbing in El Chorro was great.
 The limestone cliffs reach up towards the sky